CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 AJ then pulled two more shots to make sure he was right on with grind size before taping down his quick set gear knob to avoid accidentally changing it at any point.

-Past experiences led AJ to believe that as beans age and kept at the same dose, you generally have to grind finer to get the same extraction time.
+Past experiences led AJ to believe that as beans age but kept at the same dose, you generally have to grind finer to get the same extraction time.
 To quantify this change, he decided to leave his grinder untouched at the initial grind setting for the duration of the experiment and measure the difference in time it takes to get as close to a 2:1 brew ratio of 18 grams in to 36 grams out when manually shutting off the pump.

 AJ then proceeded to pull a shot with the same technique everyday for the rest of the month.
 After each shot he noted the time and taste.
 Right off the bat, the results were not what he expected.